YunHsieh/YunHsieh/README.md

-# Jerry
+# Jerry's characteristic
-1. Backend Developer.
-2. Exploring the new tech.
+1. Although the position is defined as Backend Developer, he is always none of business.
+2. The reason is Except the backend additionally, Frontend(React), and Infra(AWS) are involved.
-3. Doing the webnote now.
+3. Hidden in the darkness.
-4. Coding as the breathing, agree?
+4. Hate the light background.
+5. Can not fly.
+6. Coding is as basic a need as a human being needs fresh air.